 Check our advice on foreign travel during the coronavirus (COVID-19) pandemic and sign up for email alerts for this travel advice.

 If you’re planning travel to Macao, find out what you need to know about coronavirus there in the Coronavirus section.

-Although there’s no recent history of terrorism in Macao, attacks can’t be ruled out.
+Although there’s no recent history of terrorism in Macao, attacks can not be ruled out.
 See Terrorism

 Crime levels are low, but you should take sensible precautions against pick pocketing and other street crime.
 See Crime

 Macao, like other parts of China, does not recognise dual nationality.
 If you have both British and Chinese nationality you may be treated as a Chinese citizen by local authorities, even if you enter Macao on your British passport.
 If this is the case, the British Consulate-General in Hong Kong may not be able to offer you consular assistance.
 The FCDO has published guidance on nationality in China.
 If you have formally renounced Chinese citizenship, you should carry evidence that you have done so.
 See Local laws and customs